swaptacular/swpt_trade/README.md

 3. A [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol] (SMP) messages.

-   The following [RabbitMQ exchanges] must be configured on the broker
+   The following [RabbitMQ topic exchanges] must be configured on the broker instance:
-   instance:

    - **`creditors_out`**: For messages that must be sent to accounting authorities.
 The routing key will represent the debtor ID as